jaysalw/jaysalw/posts/projects-and-stuff.md

 ![Projects Page Image](https://github.com/jaysalw/jaysalw/blob/main/blog-assets/2025/projects-page.png)

 The above image shows the current version of the Projects page.
 I thought I would want "pinned" or rather, featured project to keep projects I am currently working on at the top of the list.
 I also added the top 3 featured projects and the 3 latest blog posts to the home page too.

+No clue what I will add next, but I'm sure it will be fun to add (otherwise I wont do it!)